rutherfordcraze/chronologicon/readme.md

 `$ pip install chronologicon`

+## Logs
+Chronologicon stores work sessions as *logs.* Each log has a named *discipline* and *project,* along with an optional note.
+The project should be self-explanatory; the discipline refers to the general type of work.
+I separate mine into *visual, code,* and *research*, but you should use whichever categories feel most suited to your workflow.

+The note is optional, but may be useful to you for recording the specific task you're working on.

+A list of all logs is saved in `logs.json`, in Chronologicon's save directory.
+This file can (and should) be backed up with the `$ chron -b` command.

+`stat.json` contains a more lightweight summary of these log data, which is used to display the graphs.
+It's overwritten every time you complete a log.

 ## Commands
 `$ chron` with no arguments will run preflight checks.
 This will create any mission-critical files which are currently missing.
-It returns nothing if everything is OK.
+If everything is OK, it returns nothing.

 ```
 -s <args>   Start a new log timer